 You can contact me directly to book me for projects and workshops at email@example.com.

 When requesting a booking, please state in the initial email what the fee will be.
 The Society of Authors, my union, offers guidance on rates.
 Please also state how you will incorporate accessibility into the event or project (e.g. does the venue have step-free access? will there be BSL interpretation?) and, while the COVID-19 pandemic continues, what infection mitigation you will be putting in place (e.g. will masks be recommended and provided?)
 For advice on accessibility in literature, see the Inklusion Guide, and for advice on remote events, hybrid events and equality of access during the pandemic, see this blog from Polly Atkin.

 Please note that I do not do events where all the participants are white, and I do not do events which have not considered accessibility and pandemic mitigation.
 It’s also important to remember when considering diversity in events that when someone is in the position of being “the only one” in the event, that adds extra strain and pressure, and this goes for me as well.

-Harry Josephine Giles is from Orkney, Scotland, and is a writer and performer.
-They have lived on four islands, each larger than the last.
-They trained in Theatre Directing (MA with Merit, East 15 Acting School, 2010) and Sustainable Development (MA 1st Class, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.
+Harry Josephine Giles is a writer and performer from Orkney, now living in Leith.
+She has lived on four islands, each larger than the last.
+She has a MA in Theatre Directing from East 15 Acting School and a PhD in Creative Writing from the University of Stirling.
+Harry Josephine’s work generally happens in the crunchy places where performance and politics get muddled up.